 "You're all going to die!"
 I could hear Jack's voice echo down the hallway with prisoners.

-I closed my eyes and signed.
+I closed my eyes and sighed.
 Jack had once again had too much to drink.
 He took these days as an opportunity to drink as much as he could.
 Much like his father, alcohol made him very loud and abusive.
 I, myself, didn't really enjoy the taste.

 "You!
 I will kill you first!"

 My feet led me down the hall before I had time to think about what I would do.
-If Jack were to hurt any of the kidnapped, we would all be in trouble.
+If Jack were to hurt any of the Kidnapped, we would all be in trouble.
 Suddenly I heard a loud crash.
 It was a bottle.
 Now I was running to stop him.

 After a few seconds, I could see Jack rattling the cell doors and swinging fists through the bars.
 His punches weren't landing on anyone because they were all backed up against the wall.
 Most of them held looks of terror.
 Others glared at us with venom.
 Now that they all wore the same clothes, the only thing that differentiated them was gender and height.
 I could no longer remember who was who.